Resources

 Leaving a Legacy and - Reducing Your Tax Liability

-Leaving a part or your entire estate to a charity can reduce, and in some situations, eliminate your Inheritance Tax liability.
+Leaving a legacy including a part or your entire estate to a charity can reduce, and in some situations, eliminate your Inheritance Tax liability.

 How to - Hold Your Own Memorial